Putin puts Russian nuclear forces on alert as Ukrainian civilian deaths mount

 Putin’s action came as Russia faced an increasingly devastating package of sanctions from the United States and European allies designed to block the Kremlin from its vast currency reserves in the West and sever key Russian banks from SWIFT, a messaging network critical to the global economy.

-More than 360,000 Ukrainians have fled to neighboring countries such as Poland and Hungary in recent days, enduring freezing nights and grueling waits in a chaotic scramble to cross the border, the U.N. refugee agency said.
+More than 400,000 people have fled in just the four days since the war began, said Matt Saltmarsh, a spokesman for the U.N. refugee agency.
+Many have endured freezing nights and grueling waits in a chaotic scramble to cross the border.
 Amid fears of a humanitarian crisis, World Health Organization officials also warned that hospitals across Ukraine were quickly using up their supplies of medical oxygen, putting thousands of lives at risk.

 Ukrainian President Volodymyr Zelensky said Sunday that Russia had ambushed cities and slaughtered civilians in a campaign bordering on “genocide.”
 He said the country was collecting evidence to refer to an international tribunal that could investigate war crimes.